videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 };
 ```

+### Step 3 : Create ParticipantView.

 - Now we will create the `ParticipantView` which will show individual participant's audio and video stream.
-Fo this we will use `useParticipant` hook.
+For this we will use `useParticipant` hook.

 ```js title="src/components/ParticipantView.js"
 import React from "react";